United Ireland: 2022 Assembly election

-After the results of the 2022 Northern Ireland Assembly election, Sinn Féin were set to become the largest party in the assembly for the first time in history, with the DUP coming in second place.
+After the results of the 2022 Northern Ireland Assembly election, Sinn Féin were set to become the largest party in the assembly for the first time, with the DUP coming in second place.
 Sinn Féin won 27 seats, compared to the DUP's 25.
 Sinn Féin said that it will be at least a decade-long plan for Irish unity, which would only happen after an island-wide conversation.